rodolfodpk/camel-jaxws-lab/README.md

 mvn exec:exec

-you will notice something like this on the console:
+-- you will notice something like this on the client window:

 s.enqueueToProcess(com.rdpk.ws.Command1@4e2016b0)